attila-lendvai/openwrt-auto-extroot/README.md

 no password.
 If you want to set up a password, then edit the stage 2 script:
 [autoprovision-stage2.sh](image-extras/common/root/autoprovision-stage2.sh#L53).

-If a password is set, then telnet is disabled by OpenWRT and SSH will listen using the keys specified in [authorized_keys](image-extras/common/etc/dropbear/authorized_keys).
+If a password is set, then telnet is disabled by OpenWrt and SSH will listen using the keys specified in [authorized_keys](image-extras/common/etc/dropbear/authorized_keys).

 Once connected, you can read the log with `logread -f`.